WilsonSayresLab/PopInf/README.md

 ## Step 2: Prepare the reference panel
 See the readme file in the folder called "`Prep_Reference_Panel`".

-## Step 3: Prepare the unknown panel
+## Step 3: Prepare the unknown samples
-See the readme file in the folder called "`Prep_Reference_Panel`".
+See the readme file in the folder called "`Prep_Unknown_Samples`". --Anagha, please change the folder name to `Prep_Unknown_Samples`

 ## Optional Step: Separate reference panel and unknown panel files by biological sex
 If you would like to analyze the biological sexes separately, see the readme file in the folder called "`Separate_Biological_Sex`" for instructions on how to separate the reference and unknown files by biological sexes.
-These separated files can then be run with PopInf.
+These separated files can then be run with PopInf. --Anagha, I am not sure this is needed.
+We are just highlighting the by chromosome analysis.
+Please delete this along with the folder"`Separate_Biological_Sex`".

 ## Step 4: Edit the configuration file
 Associated with the Snakefile is a configuration file in json format.
 This file has 19 pieces of information needed to run the Snakefile.
+To run PopInf, go through all lines in the configuration file and make sure to change the content as specified.
 The config file is named `popInf.config.json` and is located in this folder.
+See below for details: --Anagha, in this example, can you put the json file you used to run PopInf with the 1000 genomes reference and GTEx samples.

 `popInf.config.json:`
 ```